 Answering Consumer Expectations

 As a more significant market share of shopping turns to e-commerce, expectations of shoppers increase.
 More and more, rapid and seamless fulfillment of orders isn’t just a “nice to have,” it’s quickly becoming a “must-have” in terms of online shopping experience.
-Retailers are looking to keep up with the demand for a quicker delivery.
-The threat of Amazon Prime looms large over all logistics companies, and to survive, it’s crucial to meet customer expectations.
+Retailers are looking to keep up with the demand for quicker ways to get the last-mile delivered.
+The threat of Amazon Prime looms large over all logistics companies, and to survive; it’s crucial to meet customer expectations.

 The expectations are rising.
 Fast delivery is considered critical to 99% of consumers in the United States.
-There is also a large number of consumers who feel frustrated with the lack of transparency, professionalism, and accuracy when having items delivered.
+Many consumers feel frustrated with the lack of transparency, professionalism, and accuracy when having items delivered.

 These statistics point to a tremendous opportunity to build brand loyalty when executing delivery right.
 The data is pretty clear in this respect: 74 percent of consumers more likely to buy from you again if you offer same-day service.
 Additionally, about 25% of consumers are ready to pay a premium for this service.